 Looking at these separately, one aspect is that under the government's guidance, they improve, ameliorate, and elevate the supply quality and number of laborers.
 From this they formed labor export operating mechanisms through the training processes in the three counties of Hotan Prefecture.
-It shows obvious mutual coordination characteristics and they can be briefly summarized as follows: The district government Human Resources and Social Security Bureau issues labor export mandates to districts and countries based on labor demands \rightarrow The County Human Resources and Social Security Bureau guides and coordinates with the County Training Centers [县培训中心], Training Schools [培训学校] and employing units [用人单位] and connects labor export plans and also makes online announcements \rightarrow Each town and township organizes laborers for training centers/schools according to the labor export indicators and requirements.
-At the same time, the training center [培训中心] or training school [培训 学校] also accepts voluntary registration from society, which is around 30%. \rightarrow The Training Centers/ Schools train them into qualified laborers.
-Then some of them enter employment positions coordinated by the government and demanded by enterprises.
+It shows obvious mutual coordination characteristics and they can be briefly summarized as follows: The district government Human Resources and Social Security Bureau issues labor export mandates to districts and countries based on labor demands $\rightarrow$ The County Human Resources and Social Security Bureau guides and coordinates with the County Training Centers [县培训中心], Training Schools [培训学校] and employing units [用人单位] and connects labor export plans and also makes online announcements $\rightarrow$ Each town and township organizes laborers for training centers/schools according to the labor export indicators and requirements.
+At the same time, the training center [培训中心] or training school [培训 学校] also accepts voluntary registration from society, which is around 30%. $\rightarrow$ The Training Centers/ Schools train them into qualified laborers.
 The rest are labor reserves [劳动储备].